The Blue Circle Group was the largest British cement company during most of the period covered here.

 The group had its origins in the pre-Portland cement activities of John Bazley White & Sons at Swanscombe.
 Portland cement was first made there by I. C. Johnson in 1845, a few years after it had been introduced in the London area by William Aspdin.
 The Swanscombe plant became the largest British Portland cement plant shortly afterwards, and White's remained the largest company throughout the nineteenth century.

 In 1900, White's became the main promoter of the formation of APCM, marking the start of what was to become the Blue Circle group.
-In 1911, BPCM was formed, and the two companies, with 80% of British capacity, although traded separately on the Stock Exchange, operated in concert, gloomily referred to by outsiders as "the Combine".
+In 1911, BPCM was formed as a subsidiary, and the two companies, with 80% of British capacity, although traded separately on the Stock Exchange, operated in concert, gloomily referred to by outsiders as "the Combine".
 The old brand names of the many parent companies continued in use, often in competition with each other.

 After WWI, it was decided to phase out most of the old brands and local selling organisations, and the Cement Marketing Company (CMC) was launched to sell the product of both APCM and BPCM, under the common brand name "Blue Circle".
 From then on, the combined companies became informally known as the "Blue Circle Group", and this was made official in 1956.

 The group became a single company in 1965 when BPCM was merged into APCM, APCM continuing as the official company name until 1978, when it was re-named Blue Circle Industries PLC.
-The company was bought by Lafarge in 2001, although the Blue Circle brand name has been retained by them for the time being.
+The company was bought by Lafarge in 2001, although the Blue Circle brand name was retained, and subsequently passed on to CRH when it acquired part of Lafarge's holdings in 2015.